jeremymailen/kotlinter-gradle/README.md

 ### Git Hooks

-Kotlinter can install hooks to run pre-push (`installKotlinterPrePushHook`) or pre-commit (`installKotlinterPreCommitHook`).
+Kotlinter can install a hook to run pre-push (`installKotlinterPrePushHook`).
 The hook runs `lintKotlin` and, if there are errors, `formatKotlin` and exits non-zero leaving changed files to be committed.

 ### Configuration